We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 When food becomes part of the mission, your dog becomes more motivated, more responsive, and more connected to you.

 Let’s be honest — hand feeding isn’t always glamorous.
 It can be slobbery, messy, and occasionally a little gross.
 But that slight discomfort is a small price to pay for the focus, connection, and motivation it builds in your dog.
 You’re not just giving food — you’re building engagement, trust, and timing.
-Over time, most owners get used to the mess, though a little drool is worth a lot of progress.
+Over time, most owners get used to the mess, though a bit of drool is worth a lot of progress.

 At K915, we use dry, solid kibble or small, firm treats for hand feeding because they’re easy to handle, clean, and deliver with timing and consistency.
-Solid food lets you reward rapidly, maintain rhythm in your training, and keep mess to a minimum.
+Solid food allows you to reward rapidly, maintain rhythm in your training, and keep mess to a minimum.
 It also helps reduce frustration or delays during repetitions, keeping both dog and handler focused.

 Be aware: